 How do I Determine if I Have a Medical Malpractice Claim?

 Because the average person is not always up to date on laws and legal procedures, it is important to enlist the help of a legal professional to examine your situation.
-A tenured Clarksburg personal injury attorney who has extensive experience with medical malpractice claims the way that the attorneys at Goddard Law PLLC do is a good start to determining the strength and validity of your circumstances.
+A tenured Clarksburg personal injury attorney who has extensive experience with medical malpractice claims the way that the attorneys at Goddard Law do is a good start to determining the strength and validity of your circumstances.
 There are a number of factors that must come into play in order to confirm a strong medical malpractice claim, including:

 • The provider’s care was negligent